 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to advance the status of your career with no success?
-Have you ever considered why your coworker or friend is promoted while you are still stuck in the same position?
-Most of us commit common blunders in our work that slow down progress.
-Keep reading to discover these mistakes and ways they can be avoided.
+Are you doing everything to improve the status of your career but not getting results?
+Have you ever considered why your colleague or friend has been promoted while you’re still in the same position?
+In reality, the majority of us make a few common errors that stall our professional development.
+Read on to learn about these mistakes and ways they can be avoided.

 Key Takeaways

-- Find mentorship, Continuing Education, and Transferable Skill Set development to remain competitive.
+- Find mentorship, Continuing Education and Transferable Skill Set Development to stay ahead of the curve.

 - Negativity is not a good thing in any workplace.